Criminal Record Search

 - Arrests.
 Limited and varying data from Michigan arrest records at the county jail level can be obtained legally through a private source.
 This information is excellent for determining if someone was arrested and processed at one of the available county jails.
 This source does not have access to all Michigan county arrest records and some criminals are not processed at the county jail level, but it is still an excellent source to assist us in where to look further.

 We recommend that you call us and speak to a private investigator, free of charge, about which type of search or searches are appropriate for your needs.
-Lastly, if you see a free search or nationwide criminal record search, keep you credit card in your wallet and look elsewhere.
+Lastly, if you see a cheap search or nationwide criminal record search, keep you credit card in your wallet and look elsewhere.
 There is no such search and you are purchasing nothing but a disclaimer and some old public record data.
-Call Sherlock PI today for immediate assistance at 888-677-9700.
+Call ASG Investigations today for immediate assistance at 888-677-9700.